Tutorial: Writing your First Commodore Component

 If you create a new open source Commodore Component, add the commodore-component

 tag on your GitHub project and let us know about it!
-We will be thrilled to check it out and who knows?
-Maybe even contribute back to your effort.
+We will be thrilled to check it out, and who knows?
+We might even contribute back to your effort with issues or pull requests.